REBELL - On DJ and music scene in Orlando

 REBELL is a DJ and Producer livin' the life most of just dream about!
 Originally from The Netherlands, he calls Downtown Orlando home and heats up the music scene here in Orlando, Miami and much of South Florida.
-Forziani Style had a chat with him about his music style and his thoughts on men's fashion.
+Forziani Team had a chat with him about his music style and his thoughts on men's fashion.

 Forziani Style: Tell us a bit about yourself and how you got started with music